 When the green light is on, the map shows a perspective view.
 You can use hardware buttons 1 and 2 to change the angle of the view.
 When the green light is off, the map is displayed in a conventional top-down view.
-This 2D view is also the end of the tilt range, so tilting the map up can also access it.
+This 2D view is also the end of the tilt range, so it can also be accessed by tilting the map up.
 Conversely, 3D mode can be switched on by tilting down in 2D mode.
 Map view modes are described in 4.4.1.